Scan a Splunk platform instance with the Splunk Platform Upgrade Readiness App

-Apps that are compatible with Splunk Enterprise 8.0 and Python 3 are marked "PASSED", and you don't need to take any further action.
-If you have a version of an app that is not compatible with Splunk Enterprise 8.0 and Python 3, but a compatible version is available, the scan results direct you to download that version from Splunkbase to pass the check.
+Apps that are compatible with Splunk Enterprise 8.0 and later, and Python 3, are marked "PASSED", and you don't need to take any further action.
+If you have a version of an app that is not compatible with Splunk Enterprise 8.0 and later and Python 3, but a compatible version is available, the scan results direct you to download that version from Splunkbase to pass the check.

 Remove Advanced XML

 Advanced XML has been deprecated since Splunk platform version 6.3.0.
 If the scan identifies use of Advanced XML in your app, locate the file path containing the Advanced XML and rewrite the file to use Simple XML.
 For information about building dashboards and other visualizations using Simple XML, see Editing Simple XML in the Splunk Enterprise Dashboards and Visualizations manual.

 Splunk Web legacy mode has been deprecated since Splunk platform version 6.4.0.
 Set

 appServerPorts to a non-zero value in